Table of Contents

-Even if only one bug is present, that bug has to feed so a bite has to happen.
-Eggs can’t be produced, and physiological development is impossible without a blood meal.
+Even if only one bug is present, that bug has to eat, so a bite has to happen.
+Eggs can’t be produced, and maturing is impossible without a blood meal.

-This is one of the few circumstances in which you might consider yourself lucky if you are highly reactive to bed bug bites.
+This is one of those weird times where you could consider yourself lucky if you are highly reactive to bed bug bites.

-If, for example, you were to wake up one day with a single row of two or more (typically three) bites in a line, you might begin to suspect a lone hitchhiking bed bug.
+If, for example, you were to wake up one day with a single row of two or more (typically three) bites in a line, you could start preventing bites right away.

-If that same bite pattern was to appear overnight three to five days later, your suspicions might be doubled given that this fits the typical feeding habits and schedule of bed bugs.
+If that same bite pattern was to appear overnight three to five days later, your suspicions might be confirmed seeing as the pattern fits the normal feeding habits of bed bugs.

-Several rows of three might indicate the presence of more than one feeding bed bug.
+Several rows of three could tell you that there’s more than one bed bug.

 Bites become more frequent and more bites appear at once to the point where new ones show up every morning.
-Dark spots of feces gradually become larger collective smears and molted castings and eggshells pile up until they are difficult not to find.
+Dark spots of feces gradually become larger collective smears and molted castings and eggshells pile up until they are easy to find.

-They will continue to wait in hiding during the day and are even known to matching a host’s sleeping pattern if you were to sleep during the day and be up at night, they will match your sleeping pattern and bite during the day.
+They will continue to wait in hiding during the day.
+If you happen to sleep during the day and be up at night, they will match your sleeping pattern and bite during the day.

 Bugs eventually start to move away from your bed to locations with less of a crowd.
 At this point it becomes even harder to get rid of them as they dig deeper into your home.

 This is why bed bugs are much easier to deal with if diagnosed within the first two months of infestation.
-You can read more about early detection here.
+You can read more about early detection and prevention here.

 Once competition near your bed gets to be too much, bed bugs will branch out to nearby rooms and neighboring units.

-They do not mind commuting at this point and competition may get so fierce that a few bed bugs even make attempts to feed during the day while a host is in bed, on a couch, or in a recliner.
+They do not mind commuting at this point and competition may get so fierce that a few bed bugs even make attempts to bite during the day while a host is relaxing in a bed, couch, or recliner.

-This stage complicates the problem even more.
-Treatment on a large scale becomes necessary and efforts to treat the problem yourself will be a waste of money.
+Comprehensive professional treatment on a large scale is now necessary, efforts to treat the problem yourself will be a waste of time and money.

 If nothing is done, bed bugs will completely overrun a home.